in my opinion at least.

 However having said that I think it is important to acknowledge how successful both female and British singers are nowadays.
 We are currently in the middle of what is being called a “Third British Invasion” and though there are many boybands that are enjoying international success such as One Direction.
 I think its fair to say that the most successful and influential British artists of the past 20 years have been female like Adele, Susan Boyle and the late great Amy Winehouse, who is often credited with kick starting the third British invasion, much like how the Beatles kick started the first British invasion back in the 1960s.

-In many ways we are living in the golden age of the British Female singer and thus in this list I will be looking at my ten favourite contemporary British Female singers.
+In many ways we are living in the golden age of the British Female singer and so I decided to compile a list of my ten favourite contemporary British Female singers.
 All opinions are of course my own and as always tell me what you think in the comments below.

 10/ Dionne Bromfield

 Now not many people have a lot of time for Dionne Bromfield sadly as they are often quick to dismiss her as having only got signed because she is the god daughter of the late soul singer Amy Winehouse.
-However whilst it is true that she obviously did have an advantage that way do not think that means she is not talented.
+However whilst it is true that she obviously did have an advantage through Amy, do not think that means she is not talented.
 Her two albums “Introducing Dionne Bromfield” and “Good for the soul” are both excellent and she has demonstrated a remarkable talent as both a singer and a songwriter.
 One of her latest efforts “Black Butterfly” (scheduled for release on her next album) is a truly moving and beautiful tribute to her late god mother.
-Its hard to believe she could have such talent at such a young age when you listen to her first album you cannot believe that it is thirteen year old that made it.
+Its hard to believe she could have such talent at such a young age.

 Sadly whilst Dionne does have a loyal following whom she has christened her “Dionettes” none of her albums have been successful.
 I think her age has been her biggest problem even more so than the claims of nepotism.
 Dionne’s music is different to that of your typical teenage pop stars like Justin Bieber, Willow Smith and Cher Lloyd.
 Its less mainstream, more old fashioned.
 Not many teenagers are going to be interested in hearing covers of Aretha Franklin sadly .